 This is the Durack Boab Tree at the Branco’s lookout overlooking the Chamberlain River.
 This mighty Boab Tree at Sunset is absolutely amazing.

 On our second night at El Questro, we experienced a memorable sunset at the Pigeon Hole Lookout, overlooking the Pentecost River.
 We packed chairs+tables, cheese platters, chilled drinks and voilà, we had the best sunset scenery ever!

 There are certainly many ways to stay in the Kimberley.
 From cabins and eco-lodges to luxury homestay accommodation.
-But to really understand this ancient landscape and dive into the essence of what the Kimberley is all about, I believe you need to be one with nature and camping is the only way of being with nature.
-It's part and parcel of any Kimberley Adventure.
+But to really understand this ancient landscape and dive into the essence of what Kimberley is all about, I believe you need to be one with nature, and camping is the only way of being with nature.
+It’s part and parcel of any Kimberley Adventure.

 There is nothing like sitting around a campfire, cooking, eating, sipping a glass of wine and contemplating the things you have just discovered and experienced during the day.

 This is why evenings were special moments of the tour.
 Because it’s when we listen to our tour mates’ story and share our knowledge and experiences.
 On the 8 days we spent together, we had time to talk to each other, share our passions, say what motivates us to travel and why we were there.

 The group was fantastic, and I have never seen such efficient teamwork, with positive-minded people, high in spirit, always ready to help, no matter what happens.

 After all, we were there for the same reason.
 We all had something in common.
 A deep passion for the sunburnt country, to cite Dorothea Mackellar’s quote:

 “I love a sunburnt country, a land of sweeping plains, of ragged mountain ranges, of droughts and flooding rains.
 I love her far horizons, I love her jewel-sea, her beauty and her terror – The wide brown land for me!”